Updated: December 2022

 - let us know what information you want.

 NB.
-Where we receive a request for access from a 3rd party such as a client employee or a parent of a pupil named in the EExAT Software, this will be referred directly back to the client as the data controller and we will provide any data deemed necessary under their instruction.
+Where we receive a request for access from a 3rd party such as a client employee, this will be referred directly back to the client as the data controller and we will provide any data deemed necessary under their instruction.

 You can require us to correct any mistakes in your information which we hold free of charge.
 If you would like to do this, please email or write to us (see ‘How can you contact us?’ below)

 - let us have enough information to identify you

 - let us know the information that is incorrect and what it should be replaced with.